Free NASM Practice Test with Full Explanations

 You should register for the exam at least 60 days before taking the tests to give yourself adequate time to prepare.
 However, you can register for it no later than 3 days before the test.

-The NASM test is administered by PSI, an independent testing vendor.
+The NASM test is administered by PSI Services LLC, a standalone subsidiary of ETS.
 You will need to register with PSI to take the test, either by calling 800.211.2754 or at their website at https://candidate.psiexams.com/.
 You will receive confirmation of location, date, and time.
-You will not be admitted into the test at any other time, date, or location.
+You will not be admitted to the test at any other time, date, or location.

 Exam Check-in